 Get attention immediately

 Browsing the news of social networks is an overwhelming mobile activity since the time spent on social networks mobile is 63 percent for people over 50 to 78 percent for people 18 to 34 years.

 This means that you mainly face users who browse through a long list of news on a small screen.
 You only have a little bit of time to attract their attention.
 Facebook and Nielsen data show that 47 percent of the value of a video campaign comes from the first three seconds of the video and 75 percent comes from the first 10 seconds.

 Because most video marketing plays automatically, viewers see the beginning of your video without having to press the button to play.
 The above allows you to see your content thanks to the impressive and striking images.

 Try vertical videos

-Thanks to the fact that most of the activity in social networks occurs on mobile devices.
+Interestingly, about 70% of millennials prefer using their phones in portrait view when watching videos on mobile.
 Platforms like Facebook, Instagram, Twitter, and even YouTube have incorporated vertical video formats.
 This makes the most out of the viewing area on mobile devices.
 That way, viewers don’t have to turn their screens.
 Especially if the demographic sector you are targeting is young people.
 Who, do almost all of their browsing on social networks from their mobile devices.
 It is worth trying vertical videos on all networks to see how they perform.

 Most video marketing that plays automatically do so with the sound turned off.
 A study by Digiday shows that most people, up to 85 percent, never activate the sound.
 If it is necessary to activate the sound to your video so that it can be understood you will not have the opportunity to arouse interest in most viewers.